AdobeDocs/analytics.en/help/components/segmentation/seg-overview.md

 - Use segments as dimensions in freeform table visualizations.
 - Use segments in [fallout analysis](../../analyze/analysis-workspace/visualizations/fallout/compare-segments-fallout.md).

+## Data Warehouse compatibility

+Not all segment features are compatible with Data Warehouse.
+Certain segment structures and dimensions are unsupported, and segments using them do not show up when creating a Data Warehouse request.
+For a full list of supported and unsupported features, see [Data Warehouse segment compatibility](/help/export/data-warehouse/segment-compatibility.md).

 ## Adobe-provided segments

 The Component left rail shows segments that are created by you and your company and Adobe segments that are provided out of the box.
 When you click **[!UICONTROL Show all]**, these segments typically appear at the bottom of the list and are identified by ![AdobeLogoSmall](/help/assets/icons/AdobeLogoSmall.svg).